 By far the cheapest way to get from Sofia to Bansko is the bus.
 One-way tickets cost 7-8€ and the journey takes about three hours.
 However, the last bus from the Central Bus Station in Sofia leaves at 14:00.
 So those arriving on a later flight will have to spend the night in Sofia and go to Bansko on the following day.

 Rent a car from Sofia airport

-Realising that no public transport option could get us directly from Sofia airport to Bansko, we thought that renting a car from Sofia airport would be our best shot.
+Realising that no public transport option could get us directly from Sofia Airport to Bansko, we thought that renting a car would be our best shot.
 Many car rental companies, both international and local ones, have offices at Sofia Airport.
 Prices are reasonable.
 It costs about 10-15€ a day to hire a car.
 We also estimated that fuel from Sofia to Bansko and back would cost about 60€.
-A total of about 100€ for two people wasn’t a bad deal.
+A total of about 100€ for two people wasn’t a bad deal at all.

 Yet we weren’t 100% sure we wanted to drive in Bulgaria this time.
 Although we love a good road trip, our tight schedule would leave no room for us to explore the Bulgarian countryside.
 The amazing team at Coworking Bansko had a super full weekend planned out for us.
 So we kind of hated the idea of simply driving, rushing actually, to and from Bansko.
 How were we supposed to get from Sofia to Bansko then?

 Sofia to Bansko by shared or private airport transfers

 Surfing the Internet, we stumbled upon many companies that operate Sofia to Bansko transfers.
 Normally we would check reviews for each and every one of these companies so as to choose the best one.
 Sadly, we didn’t have time to do so.
 That’s why we decided to let Hoppa choose for us and we couldn’t be happier with the outcome.